Discover the Credit Union Difference

 What is a credit union?

 Credit unions are not-for-profit financial institutions owned and operated by their members.
-Credit unions are found on the model and belief of “people helping people.”
+Credit unions are founded on the model and belief of “people helping people.”

 According to the Credit Union National Association, more than 118 million Americans are members of credit unions across the country.